gecko0307/dagon2/doc/entity.md

 where `[Tx, Ty, Tz]` is a translation vector, `[Lx, Ly, Lz]` is a left basis vector, `[Ux, Uy, Uz]` is an up basis vector, `[Fx, Fy, Fz]` is a forward basis vector.

-Basis vectors represent orthogonal directions of an entity (given a matrix with identity scaling, they are also already normalized).
+Basis vectors represent orthogonal directions of an entity.
+Given a matrix with identity scaling, they are also already normalized.
 These directions are often used for simple kinematics and motion planning.
 For example, if an entity represents a character, you can make it walk forward or backward by incrementing position in "forward" direction (negated to move backward), or strafe by incrementing position in "left" direction (negated to move right).

 ## Screen Space